(also , All Ginseng / Genuine, Ginseng Asian / Chinese / Korean, or Ginseng only)

 Ginseng action on receptors, genes and biochemical pathways *

-ginseng strengthens qi , affects the meridians of the heart, spleen and lungs, increasing the production of body juices that thirst, calm mind and improve intelligence, and also that
+ginseng strengthens qi , affects the meridians of the heart, spleen and lungs, increasing the production of body juices that are thirsty, calm and intelligent, and that

-ginseng treats crash due to lack of qi , fatigue , loss of appetite, diarrhea, dyspnoea , weak pulse, sweating, diabetes , fever, forgetfulness , insomnia and impotence (both Chen2008cpe statements).
+ginseng heals the collapse due to lack of chi , fatigue , loss of appetite, diarrhea, dyspnoea , weak pulse, sweating, diabetes , fever, forgetfulness , insomnia and impotence (both Chen2008cpe statements).
 Scientific reports present the effects of ginseng in a different order (cf. Christensen2009gcb , Attele1999gp , Choi2008bcp , Davydov2000es ).

 How Does Ginseng Do Not Have Harmful Effects?